golemfoundation/wildland-client/Documentation/cli.rst

 Keys and signatures
 -------------------

-Public key cryptography is handled by `Signify
+Public key cryptography is handled by libsodium.
-<https://github.com/aperezdc/signify>`_, OpenBSD's tool for signing and
-verification.

 After generating, the keys are stored in ``key-dir`` (by default, ``~/.config/wildland/keys``).
 The public-private key pair is stored in